jspahrsummers/enemy-of-the-state/Enemy of the State.md

 ^ Singletons are notoriously difficult to test, and usually involve ridiculous levels of mocking and stubbing.
 With the instance-based approach, we can avoid all that by creating a special API client subclass for testing, and passing that in.
 Bam, the view controller is no longer hitting the network.

 ^ In addition, the fact that the view controller depends upon the API client is now made clear.
-It's not left implicit.
+It’s not left implicit.
 This helps readers understand the responsibilities that the VC has.

 ^ Finally, the API client has become more flexible.
-Let's say you want to support multiple logins in the future.
+Let’s say you want to support multiple logins in the future.
 You could now just represent that with two separate instances of the API client, one per user.
-With a singleton, you'd have a very hard time retrofitting that kind of functionality.
+With a singleton, you’d have a very hard time retrofitting that kind of functionality.

 ---